This article looks at and compares the stars and boxes modeling RDF graph relationships methods.

-So how do we model such situations in graph databases?
+So how do we model such relationships in graph databases?

-In the case of property graphs, the situation is generally simple – edges are JSON documents that can have any number of properties which can be interpreted as qualifiers or scopings by the code that consumes them.
+In the case of property graphs, the graph relationships are generally simple: edges are JSON documents that can have any number of properties which can be interpreted as qualifiers or scopings by the code that consumes them.
 Indeed, the simplicity of adding ‘relationship properties’ so is one of the main purported benefits of property graphs compared to RDF graphs, the other main variant.

-There are 2 principle solutions to this apparent conundrum which we might call ‘boxes’ and ‘stars’
+There are 2 principle solutions to this apparent conundrum of modeling RDF graph relationships, which we might call ‘boxes’ and ‘stars’